mjfranci/seng637-a5/Assignment5-Team6.md

 ## Time-between-failures, Failure Intensity and Reliability Graphs

-To analyze the reliability of the data, we decided to calculate the arimetical mean of the inter-failure times manually, as the C-SFRAT software did not have this capability, and the SRTAT wouldn't import the dataset.
+To analyze the reliability of the data, we decided to calculate the arithmetical mean of the inter-failure times manually, as the C-SFRAT software did not have this capability, and the SRTAT wouldn't import the dataset.
 We chose to analyze the entire dataset to see the overall trend of system reliability growth.

 ![](./images/fig5.png)
 ### Figure 5.
 Time-between-Failure